 Determine which height of bar stool you wish to add to your space.
 Bar stools vary in height from 24 inches to 30 inches.
-The ideal height for a bar stool for optimum comfort is about 10 inches lower than the bar table or counter you want to use it with.
+The ideal height for a swivel bar stool for optimum comfort is about 10 inches lower than the bar table or counter you want to use it with.
 Many swivel bar stools come with an adjustable height feature, their heights varying from counter level (24 inches) to bar level (30 inches).

-Think About Style and Comfort
+Think About Comfort and Features